 How Much Financial Aid is Available?

-Clark State Community College's typical financial aid deal for incoming freshmen is $8,063.
-About 82.0% of new students get some financial aid, most of which is loans.
+Clark State Community College's typical financial aid deal for incoming freshmen is $8,231.
+About 80.0% of new students get some financial aid, most of which is scholarships and grants.

 A financial aid package includes loans, grants, and scholarships.
 However, loans have to be paid off, so they aren't a true discount.